factopolis/factopolis/content/claims/trump-protesters-paid/_index.md

 ---
-title: Trump Protesters Were Paid
+title: Trump protesters were paid
 summary: There is no evidence of paid protesters.
 checks:
   - checker: new-york-times